-Implement DRRM on your simulator, and repeat exercise 8.2 for DRRM [3].
+Optionally also implement DRRM [3] on your simulator, and repeat exercise 8.2 for that scheduling algorithm.
 To implement DRRM you have to add to SIM a modification of iSLIP. iSLIP is implemented in file ALGORITHMS/islip.c.
 The main loop of the algorithm is in lines 172-218.
 You have to modify mainly this part, reversing the order of arbitration (selection) --in DRRM, first arbitrate the inputs and then the outputs.
 DRRM operates in the following two steps:

-- Request: If an input has cells for any output, it chooses the output that appears next in a fixed, round robin schedule starting from the highest priority element and sends a request to this output.
+- 1. Request: If an input has cells for any output, it chooses the output that appears next in a fixed, round robin schedule starting from the highest priority element and sends a request to this output.
 The pointer to the highest priority element of the round-robin schedule is incremented (modulo N) to one location beyond the requested output if and only if the request is granted in the next step 2. - 2.
 Grant: If an output receives any request, it grants the one that appears next in a fixed, round-robin schedule starting from the highest priority element and the pointer to the highest priority element of the round-robin schedule is incremented (module N) to one location beyond the granted input.

 How does DRRM compare to iSLIP?
 Compare DRRM to iSLIP under infeasible traffic.
 An example is the following.
-Inputs 1, 2, 3, 4 have a load of 0.25 for output 0; input 0 has a load of 0.25 and L for outputs 0 and 1 respectively.
-This pattern overloads output 0, but not output 1.
+Inputs 1, 2, 3, and 4 send traffic to output 0, at a rate of 0.25 each.
+Input 0 sends traffic to outputs 0 and 1: it sends to output 0 at a rate of 0.25, and to output 1 at a rate L. This pattern overloads output 0, but not output 1.
 Plot the delay of cells from input 0 to output 1, as L varies from 0.05 to 0.75.
 Observe and explain.

-To implement the above traffic pattern, add to SIM a modification of file TRAFFIC/bernoulli\iid\uniform.c.
+To implement the above traffic pattern, add to SIM a modification of file TRAFFIC/bernoulli_iid_uniform.c.
 The main part for traffic generation is in lines 397-436: Variable "psend" determines the probability of generating a cell and variable "output" the destination output of the generated cell.
 Notice that you have to measure the delay of cells from input 0 to output 1 only (not all cels).
 So, you have to selectively stamp cells.
 This can be done by conditioning the update of the total latency variable in file latencyStats.c